We’re very aware that our communities may still be concerned about the current situation with Coronavirus.

-Many people in our communities will be vulnerable at this time - they may be feeling isolated and lonely, and others may require some support and assistance over the coming weeks, particularly with the shielding approach.
+Many people in our communities will still be vulnerable at this time, they may continue to feel isolated and lonely and others may require some support and assistance as we move out of lockdown.

 Visit the NHS Inform website for more information on Shielding